mfernandail/12_week/README.md

 - All functionality from the Week 11 project
 - “Add to Favorites” and “Remove from Favorites” buttons
 - Local persistence using `localStorage`
 - Visual indicator for saved favorites
-- Toggle view between all movies and favorite movies

 🔑 API key continues to be handled conditionally via a local `config.js` file only during development (`localhost`).